 The fair value of these awards is recorded as compensation expense in the Consolidated Statements of Operations.
-Compensation expense for the plan was \$2 million for the year ended December 31, 2022, and immaterial for each of the years ended December 31, 2021 and 2020.
+Compensation expense for the plan was \$2 million for the years ended December 31, 2023 and 2022, and immaterial for the year ended December 31, 2021.